-Geylang is renown as a seedy but vibrant part of Singapore, which sees many swingers – our hotel is in the middle of this district.
+Geylang is a district renown as a seedy, swinging and vibrant part of Singapore – our dodgy hotel is in the middle of this district.

 Our accommodation is on Geylang Lor 15 and smack bang in the middle of all the swinging action.

-Stroll leisurely along this and surrounding roads after 16:00 hrs and witness tables full with jugs of beer, older chaps, and younger ladies spilling out onto the pavement having a great time.
+Take a leisurely stroll after 4pm along this and surrounding roads to witness tables overflowing with jugs of beer, older chaps, and younger ladies.
+Spilling out onto the pavement, they are having a great time.

-This red light district offers some of the cheapest local eats in Singapore.
+This red light district offers some of the cheapest local and authentic eats in Singapore.
 Venture out and try delicacies such as frog porridge or an assortment of fried animal limbs in congee.

 For more action, Geylang Lor 12 is where ladies in skimpy attire stand under dainty brollies in the sweltering heat and humidity, waiting for their next client.